 Board of EducationElmsford Union Free School District

 The Elmsford Board of Education is legally responsible for establishing and overseeing the goals and objectives of the school district.
 The Board is composed of five (5) members elected to three-year (3) terms.
 Included in its general powers are the following: observing and enforcing federal and state education laws and local school board policies, appointing personnel upon the Superintendent's recommendation, appraising programs and services, and adopting the annual school budget.
-Regular meetings of Board of Education are generally held on the first Wednesday in the Alexander Hamilton High School Auditorium at 7:00 PM.
-The Board begins Executive Session at 7:00 PM and endeavors to return to the Public Session by 7:45 PM.
+Regular meetings of the Board of Education are generally held on the first Wednesday in the Alexander Hamilton High School Auditorium at 7:00 PM.
+There may be special meetings that need to be held throughout the year.
 Elmsford School District residents are invited and encouraged to attend and participate in these meetings.

 The Board of Education encourages members of the educational community to reach out with questions, comments and/or concerns at any time.
 The Board of Education can be reached via the District Clerk or through the Superintendent of Schools at any time at (914) 592-6632.

 The Elmsford Board of Education utilizes Robert's Rules of Order to guide the Board's public meetings.
 To learn more about Robert's Rules, please visit: http://www.robertsrules.com/